MichielsenM/FOAM/docs/Pipeline.md

 <li> <code>observable</code> indicates if periods or frequencies are used to construct the patterns </li>
 <li> <code>merit_function</code> the merit function used to calculate goodness of fit, Mahalanobis Distance is abbreviated to MD, and reduced chi-squared is abbreviated to chi2 </li>
 <li> <code>method</code> the method used to generate the theoretical frequency patterns to match the observed pattern. </li>
-<li> <code>suffix_observables</code> the asteroseismic obsevable used in the merit function.
+<li> <code>suffix_observables</code> the asteroseismic observable used in the merit function.
 Period, period spacing, and frequency will be abbreviated as P, dP, and f, respectively.
 Contains '+extra' in  case more observables are used in addition to the asteroseismic one. </li>
 <li> <code>n_sigma_box</code> size in standard deviations of the box with models accepted as solutions compatible with the surface properties (logTeff, logL, logg). </li>
 </ul>
 </details>